d3v-null/p1sin_demo/README.md

-# hyperbeam demo
+# HIP segfault demo

-This demonstrates a segfault that occurs in hip, but not when the same code is run in cuda.
+This demonstrates a segfault that occurs in the `jones_p1sin_device` function of [mwa_hyperbeam](https://github.com/mwaTelescope/mwa_hyperbeam).

+It only occurs in HIP, but not when the same code is run in CUDA.

 ## setup